 During the 1980s and 1990s, many UK residents took interest-only mortgages to borrow money for homes that were not expected to depreciate in value and could be sold when the loan ended to repay the principal.

 Beneficiaries of a level term life policy can use the insurance payout to continue making the interest payments until the home is sold.

-When calculating the level of coverage needed, a person should think about the expenses the family will be left with upon his or her death.
+When calculating the level of coverage needed, a person should consider the expenses the family will be left with upon death.
 This may include future expenditures, like a new car or university education for children.

 Age and Health Do Not Eliminate the Need for Life Insurance